janmolemans/FusionSolarPy/readme.md

 A python client for the HuaweiFusionSolar API used to monitor solar power plants.
+For use of this api there is thus no openAPI account needed, your normal credentials to log in to the web portal should work.
-There were 2 main goals:
+This client had 2 main goals:
-- being able to retreive realtime statistics for use in Home Assistant -> see this integration: https://github.com/janmolemans/huawei_fusionsolar
+- being able to retreive realtime statistics and change parameters for use in Home Assistant -> see this integration: https://github.com/janmolemans/huawei_fusionsolar
 - being able to retreive historical statistics for plotting and stuff

 This client uses the https://region01eu5.fusionsolar.huawei.com end point by default.
 It is